 – Organic waste solutions: smart food waste management for businesses

 Is glass recyclable?
 How glass recycling can help cafes and restaurants

-Waster is a big promoter of commingled recycling solutions for waste removal Sydney – a smartly implemented commingled collection service can reduce your general waste bin requirements and also reduce your costs (as commingled bins tend to be significantly cheaper than an equivalent sized general waste bin – check out our online shop for comparison of rates).
+Waster is a big promoter of commingled recycling solutions for waste removal in Sydney – a smartly implemented commingled collection service can reduce your general waste bin requirements and also reduce your costs (as commingled bins tend to be significantly cheaper than an equivalent-sized general waste bin.
+Check out our online shop for a comparison of rates.

-Many cafes and restaurants (as well as other businesses such as wine bars, pubs, conference centres, clubs and hotels) produce a very large amount of glass waste.
+Many cafes and restaurants, as well as other businesses such as wine bars, pubs, conference centres, clubs and hotels, produce a large amount of glass waste.
 Think of upmarket restaurants serving wine and drinking water in glass bottles.

 Check out our blog on the importance of secure waste disposal to combat ocean pollution.